Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

 Ketel Marte At The Plate

-- Marte leads Arizona with a slugging percentage of .476, fueled by 46 extra-base hits.
+- Marte leads Arizona in slugging percentage (.474) thanks to 46 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 30th, and he is 33rd in the league in slugging.
+- Among qualifying batters, he ranks 39th in batting average, while his on-base percentage ranks 29th and he is 36th in slugging.

-- In 40 games this year (33.6%), Marte has picked up an RBI, and in 16 of those games (13.4%) he had more than one.
+- Marte has an RBI in 41 of 120 games this year, with multiple RBI in 16 of them.
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.